Obsidian Entertainment: 2014–2018: Financial troubles and Pillars of Eternity

-2018–present: Microsoft acquisition
+2018–2025: Microsoft acquisition and new IP

 On November 10, 2018, it was announced that the studio had been acquired by Microsoft and would become a part of its Microsoft Studios division.
 Following the announcement of the acquisition, during The Game Awards ceremony in December 2018, Obsidian announced a new intellectual property named The Outer Worlds, an action role-playing game set in an alternate future in which megacorporations began colonizing and terraforming alien planets.
 The game was released on October 25, 2019, for Microsoft Windows, PlayStation 4, and Xbox One, and a version for Nintendo Switch released on June 5, 2020.
 In November 2019, Obsidian announced its next game, titled Grounded, describing it as a "survival adventure where you're the size of an ant".
 On July 23, 2020, at the Xbox Games Showcase, Obsidian Entertainment revealed a brand new role-playing game called Avowed was currently in development for Microsoft Windows and Xbox Series X. In 2021, another unannounced open-world project for PC and console was also found to be in development through a technical artist job posting on the company's website, which was later revealed to be The Outer Worlds 2 during the Xbox + Bethesda E3 2021 showcase.

 In 2022, Obsidian revealed Pentiment, a narrative adventure game for Microsoft Windows, Xbox Series X/S and Xbox One with a November 2022 release window.
 The game director is Josh Sawyer, the game director of Fallout: New Vegas.

+2026–present: Reorganization under ZeniMax Media and return to Fallout

+In July 2026, news outlets reported that as part of a downsizing operation at Microsoft game studios, as much as 25% of staff working for Obsidian Entertainment was made redundant.
+It was also reported that a possible sequel to Avowed was cancelled, along with any other work in progress, in favor of focusing on a game in the Fallout Universe.
+Avowed 2 - set in the world of Eora, an original IP universe which was introduced with the Pillars of Eternity series - was no longer seen as fitting into Xbox executive Asha Sharma’s overall strategy, according to sources quoted by Bloomberg's Jason Schreier.
+On July 17, 2026, Bethesda Game Studios confirmed that they were working with Obsidian Entertainment on an upcoming Fallout game.
+In September, Obsidian was moved from the Xbox Game Studios division to ZeniMax Media.